 Admire The Sites … While Sitting In Traffic

 For those who have visited Mexico City, you know the beauty of its architecture, cuisine, people and places.
-After all, it was ranked No. 1 by the New York Times of “52 places to go in 2016.
+After all, it was ranked No. 1 of “52 places to go in 2016.”

 Traffic congestion, however, is not one of the things to admire in this sprawling, Latin city.
 In fact, Mexico City is also ranked No. 1 on the worldwide traffic index, with drivers spending an average of 227 extra hours on the road each year, stuck in traffic.
 Given the nature of the predominantly combustion-based vehicles on the road, this traffic translates into millions of tons of greenhouse gas emissions that exacerbate climate change and degrade urban air quality.

 During 2016, more than 20 million liters of fuel were used daily for transportation.1 These emissions exposed Mexico City’s population to more than twice the recommended levels of pollution for ozone and fine particulate matter (PM2.5).2 Estimates show that cleaning Mexico City’s air, and meeting the defined PM2.5 and ozone exposure health standards, could avoid more than 10,000 deaths annually due to poor air quality.2

 Electrifying the transportation sector has gained recent attention given its potential to significantly reduce greenhouse gas (GHG) emissions.
 The Paris Declaration on Electro-Mobility and Climate Change and Call to Action is an example.
 Backed by several U.N. agencies, the International Energy Agency and several car manufactures, the document calls for at least a 20% electrification of all transport by 2030.
 Implementing policies to electrify vehicle fleets, however, requires tailored solutions that effectively address issues within a given city or region.